Project

 Stakeholder Engagement

-The GEG team also encourages local governments to allocate counterpart funding to support green economic activities.
-The key issue is that the timing of GEG funding requests must synchronise with the budget planning and disbursement cycles of local governments.
-Thus, the programme responded quickly to these overtures and has sent letters requesting local budget support for GEG activities to each provincial governor.
-As a result, the provincial government of West Papua has agreed to discuss the allocation of Special Autonomy funds to support GEG activities, and the provincial government of Papua has also agreed to discuss funding support for GEG activities.
+The GEG team also encouraged local governments to allocate counterpart funding to support green economic activities.
+The key issue was that the timing of GEG funding requests must synchronise with the budget planning and disbursement cycles of local governments.
+Thus, the programme responded quickly to these overtures and sent letters requesting local budget support for GEG activities to each provincial governor.
+As a result, the provincial government of West Papua agreed to discuss the allocation of Special Autonomy funds to support GEG activities, and the provincial government of Papua also agreed to discuss funding support for GEG activities.

-The programme also actively engages with agricultural facilitators that are employed by the program’s main counterpart, Ministry of Village, Development of Disadvantaged Regions, and Transmigration, the PPDM Program (Independent Village Development Programme) to request their help to organise and mobilise local youth to create small harvest contracting teams that could provide harvesting and post-harvest services to farmers who face a shortage of labour.
-Another discussion with the local government is to create similar groups by reviving the traditional harvesting groups, so these groups could also be mobilised for plantation maintenance, nursery construction, and seedling planting.
+The programme also actively engaged with agricultural facilitators who were employed by the programme’s main counterpart - the Ministry of Village, Development of Disadvantaged Regions and Transmigration, the PPDM Programme (Independent Village Development Programme) - to request their help in organising and mobilising local youth to create small harvest contracting teams that could provide harvesting and post-harvest services to farmers who face a shortage of labour.
+Another discussion with the local government was to create similar groups by reviving the traditional harvesting groups so these groups could also be mobilised for plantation maintenance, nursery construction, and seedling planting.

 Mama Mama Papua Harvesting Seaweed